-AOA membership and certification fees must be current to maintain active board certification.
-Should your dues payment lapse or CME credits go unmaintained, the AOA may initiate the process of deactivating your board certification.
+Certification fees must be current to maintain active board certification.
+Should your CME credits go unmaintained, the committee may initiate the process of deactivating your board certification.
 You’ll have ample opportunity and notice to comply with any requirement deficiencies for maintaining your certification.

 Diplomates who hold a subspecialty certification must maintain their primary board certification.
 If you fail to maintain primary certification, the subspecialty certification will no longer be valid.
 To reinstate the primary certificate and the subspecialty certification, you’ll need to take and pass the primary board certification examination as well as the subspecialty examination.
 Primary board osteopathic continuous certification must be achieved prior to retaking the specialty exam.

 The AOCSMEC shall have the power to recommend to the AOA Board of Osteopathic Specialists the revocation of the subspecialty certification of any diplomate whose certificate was obtained by fraud or misrepresentation, who exploits the certificate, violates the AOA Code of Ethics, or is otherwise disqualified.

 If your certification was inactivated due to nonpayment of the annual registration fee, reinstatement of your certificate will be automatic once you pay the fee.
 Remedial requirements may be assessed by the specialty certifying board.